Written by Peter Lawrence

-KOHLBERG, L. The Development of Children’s Orientation Toward a Moral Order: 1.
-Sequence in the Development of Moral Thought.
-Vita Humana, 1963, 6, 11-33.
+KOHLBERG, L. (1963).
+The Development of Children’s Orientation Toward a Moral Order: I. Sequence in the Development of Moral Thought.
+Vita Humana, 6, 11–33.

-TURIEL, E. The Development of Social and Moral Knowledge.
-Cambridge: Cambridge University Press, 1983.
+TURIEL, E. (1983).
+The Development of Social and Moral Knowledge: Morality and Convention.
+Cambridge: Cambridge University Press.

-PFrom the very outset of the ThunderCats series, Lion-O’s iconic weapon, the Sword of Omens, was made a central feature – the source of the ThunderCats’ power and their mightiest weapon in defense of themselves and their friends, the Sword at times seems almost invincible, and so it was natural that one theme the writers of the series would wish to explore would be finding a force or weapon that could match the Sword in battle.
-One such attempt was with the episode “The Thunder-Cutter”, named after Hachiman’s sword of the same name – this episode is another in the same vein and, it has to be said, one of the more successful exploits into this territory.
+From the very outset of the ThunderCats series, Lion-O’s iconic weapon, the Sword of Omens, was made a central feature.
+The source of the ThunderCats’ power and their mightiest weapon in defense of themselves and their friends, the Sword at times seemed almost invincible, and so it was natural that one theme the writers of the series would wish to explore was finding a force or weapon that could match the Sword in battle.
+One such attempt was “The Thunder-Cutter”, named after Hachiman’s sword of the same name.
+“Excalibur” is another in the same vein and, it has to be said, one of the more successful exploits into this territory.

-The concept of pitting the Sword of Omens against not another sword from within the ThunderCats canon but instead a sword from ancient legend is an inspired one – for, not only is Excalibur regarded throughout fiction as one of the mightiest swords ever to exist, but, because of that, its very name conjures up a formidable image of a sword that few could hope to better, perhaps not even Lion-O’s mighty sword.
-Another thing that is notable about the use of Excalibur in this episode is the fact that it creates one of the series’ strongest-ever links between Third Earth and First Earth, a.k.a. “our ” Earth – whilst the legend of King Arthur is predominantly fictional, nonetheless it is fiction that pertains directly to “our” Earth and as such is yet another indication that Third Earth and this planet are one and the same, merely at different stages of the planet’s evolution.
+The concept of pitting the Sword of Omens against not another sword from within the ThunderCats canon but instead a sword from ancient legend is an inspired one.
+Not only is Excalibur regarded throughout fiction as one of the mightiest swords ever to exist, but, because of that, its very name conjures up a formidable image of a sword that few could hope to better.
+Another notable thing about the use of Excalibur in this episode is the fact that it creates one of the series’ strongest-ever links between Third Earth and our Earth.
+Whilst the legend of King Arthur is predominantly fictional, it is nonetheless a fiction that pertains directly to our Earth—yet another indication that Third Earth and our planet are one and the same, merely at different stages of the planet’s evolution.

-This episode is, at times, beautifully animated, and also features some incredible, almost cinematic, direction, with visual dramatic emphasis being created by the use of blurred imagery in one shot, and a couple of shots (including at the end of act 1) when motion is frozen and the screen converts almost to the effect of a matte painting.
-Whilst these are relatively small touches, they nonetheless really help to establish this episode as one filled with suspense and drama – and, it does have to be said that there are very few ThunderCats episodes with as dark and foreboding a feel as this one has, a sense that is emphasised by the fact that, at the episode’s conclusion, the ThunderCats enjoy a lucky escape rather than a victory, with Merlin’s timely intervention the only thing that saves them from certain destruction.
+This episode is beautifully animated at times, with some incredible, almost cinematic, direction.
+The flashback of Arthur drawing the sword from the stone is accompanied by some prismatic sunlight and a lovely pan of the crowd, out of focus in the background, as well as some inspired transitions.
+Lion-O’s last-minute appearance on his unicorn is made all the more dramatic through a triple punch-in and a soft glow, as if there were Vaseline on the camera lens.
+The most dramatic effect, though, comes at the end of Act 1 and mid-joust in Act 2, when all motion is frozen and the whole image takes on the look of a painting.
+These small touches really help to establish this episode as one filled with suspense and drama.
+There are very few ThunderCats episodes with as dark and foreboding a feel as this one has, a sense that is emphasized by the fact that, in the end, the ThunderCats enjoy a lucky escape rather than a victory, with Merlin’s timely intervention the only thing that saves them from certain destruction.

-Perhaps because of this foreboding sense, perhaps because of the plot, or perhaps because of the guest characters that link Third Earth so strongly to “our” Earth – whatever the reason, “Excalibur” is a very powerful and memorable episode and one of the standout episodes of ThunderCats‘ season 1.
+Perhaps because of this foreboding sense, perhaps because of the plot, or perhaps because of the guest characters that link Third Earth so strongly to our Earth, “Excalibur” is a very powerful and memorable episode and one of the standout episodes of ThunderCats‘ first season.